Mark131434/ATBR-DTS/README.md

-# Adaptive Topic Boundary Refinement (ATBR) for Dialogue Topic Segmentation
+# Dynamic Topic Boundary Refinement (ATBR) for Dialogue Topic Segmentation

 ## Overview

-The Adaptive Topic Boundary Refinement ([ATBR][baidu](https://www.baidu.com/)) method is an innovative approach to unsupervised Dialogue Topic Segmentation (DTS).
+The Dynamic Topic Boundary Refinement ([DTBR][baidu](https://www.baidu.com/)) method is an innovative approach to unsupervised Dialogue Topic Segmentation (DTS).
 This method aims to identify topic boundaries in multi-turn dialogues, improving the segmentation of complex dialogues in real-world applications such as dialogue systems, meeting record generation, and content retrieval.

 ## Key Features